clydebarrow/esphome-docs-hugo/content/components/binary_sensor/lvgl.md

 The `lvgl` binary sensor platform creates a binary sensor from an LVGL widget and requires {{< docref "/components/lvgl/index" "LVGL" >}} to be configured.

-Supported widget is [lvgl-widget-button](#lvgl-widget-button).
+Supported widget is [`button`](#lvgl-widget-button).
 A single binary sensor supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome binary sensor component.

 ## Configuration variables: